A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Probabilistic Image Segmentation

 As evident, both the variability in the empirical data and the inferred parameters of the model influence the predictive distribution.
-Hence, uncertainties stemming from the conditional likelihood distribution are classified as either \textit{aleatoric}, implying from the statistical diversity in the data, or \textit{epistemic}, which stems from the posterior, i.e. the variance of the model parameters.
-Encapsulating a particular uncertainty can therefore be achieved by incorporating parametrized stochasticity at either feature- or parameter-level.
-A straightforward approach to quantify any of these uncertainties is achieved by obtaining the predictive entropy, $H[\,\mathbf{Y}\vert\mathbf{x}^*,\mathcal{D}\,]$, i.e. the entropy of the predictive distribution $p(\mathbf{Y}\vert \mathbf{x}^*, \mathcal{D})$.
-Furthermore, disentangling these uncertainties can be achieved through its decomposition
+A straightforward approach to quantify the total uncertainty is achieved by obtaining the predictive entropy, $H[\,\mathbf{Y}\vert\mathbf{x}^*,\mathcal{D}\,]$, i.e. the entropy of the predictive distribution $p(\mathbf{Y}\vert \mathbf{x}^*, \mathcal{D})$, as

 where $I$ represents the mutual information.
-In this way, it is theoretically possible to identify whether high-entropy predictions are due to model ignorance or statistical ambiguity inherent in the data generating process.
-Nonetheless, determining the nature of uncertainty is not often straightforward.
+The first term represents the expected information gain about the model parameters $\bm{\theta}$ given the true label $\mathbf{Y}$.
+A high value indicates the model is very uncertain about its prediction, meaning observing the true label would provide a large information gain.
+The second term represents the inherent randomness in the data, found by averaging the predictive uncertainty across the posterior of plausible models from Equation~(\ref{eq:bayes}).
+This reflects the noise that cannot be reduced, regardless of how much more training data is observed.
+This distinction allows us to determine if a model's uncertainty stems from its own ignorance or from ambiguity inherent in the data.
+Therefore, uncertainty is often split into two types: \textit{epistemic} uncertainty, which reflects the model's limited knowledge of its parameters, and \textit{aleatoric} uncertainty, which captures the irreducible statistical randomness in the data itself.
+Nonetheless, determining the nature of uncertainty is rarely straightforward.
 For example,~\citet{hullermeier2021aleatoric} stated that ``\textit{by allowing the learner to change the setting, the distinction between these two types of uncertainty will be somewhat blurred}".
 This sentiment is also shared by~\citet{der2009aleatory}, noting that ``\textit{in one model an addressed uncertainty may be aleatory, in another model it may be epistemic}".
 Sharing similar views, we highlight the necessity of careful analyses and possible subjective interpretation regarding the topic as we treat the realm of quantifying spatially correlated uncertainty.
 Especially with increasingly complex methodologies, treating the uncertainties as separate concepts is mostly theoretical (often even more philosophical) and highly non-trivial in practice.